yinyancute2022/easy-backup/examples/README.md

 This example demonstrates the Easy Backup tool in action with a complete environment including:

 - **PostgreSQL Database** - With sample tables and data
+- **MySQL Database** - With sample tables and data
+- **MongoDB Database** - With sample collections and documents
 - **MinIO S3 Storage** - S3-compatible object storage for backups
-- **Data Generator** - Continuously inserts random data into the database
+- **Data Generators** - Continuously insert random data into all databases
-- **Easy Backup Service** - Performs backups every minute with 10-minute retention
+- **Easy Backup Service** - Performs backups of all databases with different schedules

 ## Quick Start